top of page

-Angelus “Godzillah” Pereira, an Athens-Clarke County resident, created his organization, Street Sweeperz TV, to protect his community's youth from online predators following the release of the “Epstein Files” and his son's leukemia diagnosis.
+Angelus “Godzillah” Pereira, an Athens-Clarke County resident, founded Street Sweeperz TV to protect his community's youth.

-This viral group with over 20,000 followers on Instagram works to raise awareness in Athens-Clarke County about predatory behavior towards children and vulnerable people online.
+This viral group with over 20,000 followers on Instagram said they work to raise awareness in Athens-Clarke County about predatory behavior towards children and vulnerable people online.

 “It was really just about letting the community know,” Pereira said.